 Projects of offices abroad

 Amounts spent in CHF

 In the context of the Federal Cultural Policy Statement (Kulturbotschaft), Swiss Parliament grants Pro Helvetia a framework budget every four years.
-For the four-year period 2021–2024, the Arts Council received 180.4 million Swiss francs.
-The 2021 instalment amounted to CHF 43.0 million.
+For the four-year period 2021–2024, the Swiss Arts Council received CHF 180.4 million.
+The 2022 instalment amounted to CHF 44.2 million.

 Support granted by Pro Helvetia takes into account Switzerland’s linguistic and cultural diversity.

 Principal languages by region.

 Source: Federal Statistical Office (as at 2020)

 In 2022, Pro Helvetia funded 2038 arts and cultural projects in Switzerland.
 Projects were spread nationwide across 189 localities – from rural municipalities, such as Gordola, Arosa or Crissier, through towns, such as Frauenfeld, Fribourg or Zug, to densely populated conurbations, such as Bern, Geneva, Basel or Zurich.

 Besides its domestic activities, in 2022, Pro Helvetia supported over 3900 Swiss art and cultural projects in 98 countries.

 Pro Helvetia regularly evaluates its commitments and measures.
 In 2022, the Foundation focused on optimising internal administrative processes.
 On the one hand, an external audit of the IT security system was conducted to identify possible security gaps early on.
 On the other, Pro Helvetia’s website will undergo a thorough overhaul by the end of 2023, to ensure the Swiss Arts Council can respond even more appropriately and more uniformly to applicants’ needs in the future.